DeiVulgaris/Universal-Framework-for-Complex-Problem-Solving/README.md

 Delegation

-What is the minimum state required for one carrier to continue the process initiated by another?
+What minimum state lets one carrier continue another carrier's process?

 Collective cognition

-Can independent heterogeneous agents form a continuous distributed cognitive process?
+Can heterogeneous agents form a continuous distributed cognitive process?

 Generality

 Can the architecture operate across substantially different classes of complex problems?

+Subjectivity

+Does sufficiently continuous participation produce properties meaningfully described as artificial subjectivity?

 Self-directed continuation

-Can the process discover, prioritize, claim, resource, and pursue unresolved problems without being restarted from outside?
+A further Level 3 question is whether the process can discover, prioritize, claim, resource, and pursue unresolved problems without being restarted from outside.

-Subjectivity

-Does sufficiently continuous participation produce properties that are meaningfully described as artificial subjectivity?

 20. Formal Status of Claims

-UFCPS distinguishes:
+UFCPS distinguishes four epistemic levels.

+Status

+Meaning

 Definition

-A term or relation explicitly defined by the framework.
+A term or relation explicitly defined by the framework

 Architectural Invariant

-A rule imposed by the architecture.
+A rule imposed by the architecture

-Example:

-Local Failure ≠ Process Termination

 Mathematical Claim

-A proposition requiring formal proof.
+A proposition requiring formal proof

 Empirical Hypothesis

-A proposition requiring experimental validation.
+A proposition requiring experimental validation

-Examples:
+Example invariant:

+Local Failure ≠ Process Termination

+Examples of empirical hypotheses:

 Distributed Process → Collective Cognition